kth-step/HOL4P4/README.md

 ## Papers

 A. Alshnakat, D. Lundberg, R. Guanciale, M. Dam and K. Palmskog, "HOL4P4: Semantics for a Verified Data Plane", in P4 Workshop in Europe (EuroP4 '22), 2022.

+A. Alshnakat, D. Lundberg, R. Guanciale, and M. Dam "HOL4P4: mechanized small-step semantics for P4", to appear in (OOPSLA '24).